flojoy-ai/docs/docs/instruments-wiki/IV Converter/IVVI/IVVI.md

 ivvi.disconnect()
 ```

 In this example, we first import the `IVVI` class from the `qcodes.instrument_drivers.ivvi` module.
-We then create an instance of the `IVVI` instrument, passing the name of the instrument and the address (ASRL address in this case) as arguments.
+We then create an instance of the `IVVI` instrument with a name and the address of the instrument (in this case, 'ASRL1::INSTR').

 Next, we connect to the instrument using the `connect()` method.
-We can then use the instrument's parameters and functions to interact with the IVVI IV Converter.
-In this example, we set the voltage of DAC 1 to 1000 mV using the `dac1()` parameter and get the voltage of DAC 1 using the same parameter.
+We can then use the `dac1()` method to set the voltage of DAC 1 to 1000 mV.
+We can also use the `dac1()` method without any arguments to get the voltage of DAC 1.

 Finally, we disconnect from the instrument using the `disconnect()` method.

-Note: Make sure to replace `'ASRL1::INSTR'` with the actual address of your IVVI IV Converter.
+Note: Make sure to replace 'ASRL1::INSTR' with the actual address of your IVVI IV Converter.

 </TabItem>
 </Tabs>